davidseek/leetcode-swift/README.md

 All challenges are copyright by https://leetcode.com/ and their respective authors.

-I'm solely providing the solutions as well as parts of the questions and examples for context.
+I'm solely providing my solutions as well as questions and examples for context.